huggingface/blog/ml-director-insights-4.md

 - [Director of Machine Learning Insights [Part 2 : SaaS Edition]](https://huggingface.co/blog/ml-director-insights-2)
 - [Director of Machine Learning Insights [Part 3 : Finance Edition]](https://huggingface.co/blog/ml-director-insights-3)

-🚀 In this fourth installment, you’ll hear what the following top Machine Learning Directors say about Machine Learning’s impact on their prospective industries: Javier Mansilla, Shaun Gittens, Samuel Franklin, and Evan Castle. —All are currently Directors of Machine Learning with rich field insights.
+🚀 In this fourth installment, you’ll hear what the following top Machine Learning Directors say about Machine Learning’s impact on their respective industries: Javier Mansilla, Shaun Gittens, Samuel Franklin, and Evan Castle. —All are currently Directors of Machine Learning with rich field insights.

 _Disclaimer: All views are from individuals and not from any past or current employers._